crazyboycjr/cyclone-jet-rocket/README.md

 cjr -D --uninstall # this command will terminate the process on slave host and remove the executable file
 ```

-For convenience, we can also login the IRC channel to give the order.
+For convenience, we can also join the IRC channel to give the order.
 Something like below
 ```
 irssi
 /connect Freenode